-We communicated our risk assessment, audit responses and results to the Management Board and the Audit Committee of the Supervisory Board.
+We communicated our risk assessment, audit responses, and results to Management and the Audit Committee of the Board of Directors.

-Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non-compliance that are considered material to our audit.
+Our audit procedures did not reveal indications and/or reasonable suspicion of fraud and non- compliance that are considered material for our audit.